needle-mirror/com.unity.localization/Documentation~/QuickStartGuide.md

 To add a UI Text element to the Scene, go to **GameObject > UI > Text**.

 Right-click the Text component and select the **Localize** option.
 Unity adds a **Localize String** component and automatically configures it for the GameObject it is attached to.
 If the Text component contains a string value that is also in a String Table, then Unity automatically assigns this during the setup.
 If it does not, you can assign a value using the **String Reference** field pop-up.
-Add a reference to tge GameObject that contains the *Apples* component.
+Add a reference to the GameObject that contains the Apples component.

 ![Unity finds and pairs the table with the matching Key during setup.](images/LocalizeStringComponent.png)